everwareio/Tavern/README.md

 ### Other commands
 `tavern update <package_name>` will check if the keg stored in the library has a different version to the one installed locally, and if it does, will remove and reinstall the new one.

-`tavern info` will list all the installed packages and their versions.
+`tavern info` will list all the installed packages.